scott-renny/legacy-project-archive/README.md

 For the strongest overview of my earlier work, I recommend exploring these repositories in the following order:

-1. **HomeSOC** — security monitoring, SIEM, and detection-focused work
+1. HomeSOC
-2. **Home Lab Network Security** — layered network security architecture
+2. Home Lab Network Security
-3. **NET-WATCH** — custom monitoring and access-control platform
+3. NET-WATCH
-4. **Pi-hole DNS Infrastructure** — DNS filtering and network services
+4. Pi-hole DNS Infrastructure
-5. **Backup Infrastructure Lab** — backup validation and recovery fundamentals
+5. Backup Infrastructure Lab

 Each project remains in its original repository with its own documentation, configuration files, implementation notes, and supporting material.